Even more chaotic than usual, Globes still had their moments

 ZHAO MAKES HISTORY

-When Zhao won best director for her haunting and elegant “Nomadland,” she was the first Asian American woman ever to win that award.
-But that wasn’t the only way she made history: it was the first directing Globe for a woman in nearly 40 years, since Barbra Streisand won for “Yentl.”
+When Zhao won best director for her haunting and elegant “Nomadland,” she was the first woman of Asian descent to win that award.
+But that wasn’t the only way the Chinese director made history: it was the first directing Globe for a woman in nearly 40 years, since Barbra Streisand won for “Yentl.”
 Her film, a look at itinerant Americans, “at its core for me is a pilgrimage through grief and healing,” Zhao said.
 “For everyone who has gone through this difficult and beautiful journey at some point in their lives, we don’t say goodbye, we say: See you down the road.”
 With Zhao’s win, the road widens for other female directors.

 This story has been corrected to show that Norman Lear is 98, not 99.